 Earth Ministry leads the faith voice in the Power Past Coal campaign.
 Unite your voice in stewardship for creation.

-Rev. Hunt Priest, Earth Ministry Board Member and Rector of Emmanuel Episcopal Church on Mercer Island
+Testimony Against Coal Export by the Rev. Hunt Priest, Earth Ministry Board Member and Rector of Emmanuel Episcopal Church on Mercer Island